-Improving confidence and capability in supporting children's vehicle seating needs
+Improving confidence and capability of allied health professionals in supporting children's vehicle seating needs

 About the course